Mermade/jgeXml/README.md

 ## Examples

-See `testx2x` for parsing XML to XML, `testx2j` for parsing XML to JSON, `testj2x` for converting JSON to XML, `testj2y` for converting JSON to YAML, `testfrag` for writing XML fragments, `testjpath` for JSONPath examples, `testjsont` for JSONT examples and `pullparser` / `pushparser` for how to set up and run the parser.
+See `testx2x` for parsing XML to XML, `testx2j` for parsing XML to JSON, `testj2x` for converting JSON to XML, `testfrag` for writing XML fragments, `testjpath` for JSONPath examples, `testjsont` for JSONT examples and `pullparser` / `pushparser` for how to set up and run the parser.

 [twitter-image]: https://img.shields.io/twitter/url/http/PermittedSoc.svg?style=social
 [twitter-link]: https://twitter.com/share?source=tweetbutton&text=jgeXml%20parser%20Via%20%40PermittedSoc&url=https%3A%2F%2Fgithub.com%2FMikeRalphson%2FjgeXml